 Addictive substances are known to trigger changes in the brain's reward circuits.
 For a long time, scientists believed that this development could explain why many of those who have a history of drug and alcohol abuse tend to relapse or exhibit drug-seeking behavior after being away from the addictive substance.

-Scientists have also discovered that the brain-derived neurotrophic factor (BDNF) increased significantly in the VTA and mPFC regions of the rat brain when these laboratory animals were made to withdraw cocaine use after they had been exposed to the substance repeatedly.
+Scientists have also discovered that brain-derived neurotrophic factor (BDNF) increased significantly in the VTA and mPFC regions of the rat brain when these laboratory animals were made to withdraw from cocaine use after they had been exposed to the substance repeatedly.

 Alternate treatment methods to prevent relapse

 Meanwhile, other scientists have been exploring alternate ways to prevent incidences of relapse in cocaine users during the withdrawal period.
 For instance, one group of scientists explored if drug-seeking behavior or a relapse can be prevented if the brain cannot remember the feelings of pleasure associated with the use of cocaine when presented with drug-related cues during the withdrawal phase.